Listen: There Is No Shame in a Day Job

 Don’t fear failure.

-Some people will skip climbing the ladder and go straight to building their own ladder because they see entrepreneurship as a shortcut to success, but David Waring, co-founder of FitSmallBusiness.com, says, “It’s likely far easier to get rich working for someone else than it is starting your own business.”
+Some people may skip climbing the ladder at a day job and go straight to building their own ladder because they see entrepreneurship as a shortcut to success.
+But David Waring, co-founder of FitSmallBusiness.com, says, “It’s likely far easier to get rich working for someone else than it is starting your own business.”
 After all, many companies fold within the first five years.

-Bob Saunders, a partner at OCA Ventures who has worked with more than 200 startups over the last few decades, says, “Entrepreneurship isn’t a path to success by any means.
+Bob Saunders, a general partner at OCA Ventures who has worked with hundreds of startups over the last few decades, says, “Entrepreneurship isn’t a path to success by any means.
 It’s a path to learning.”
 But fear of failure shouldn’t dissuade anyone from their dreams.
 Saunders believes there’s value in battle scars and that younger people have a lot less at stake when they start a business, such as children to support or mortgages to manage.

-This is encouraging for anyone who’s dreamed of launching a startup.
-But young people who aren’t drawn to the startup life shouldn’t feel self-conscious about their choice to go a more traditional route.
+This may be encouraging for any young adult who’s dreamed of launching a startup.
+But young people who aren’t drawn to the startup life shouldn’t feel self-conscious about their choice to go a more traditional route by finding a day job.

-Elle Mejia, founder of #PrettyGirlsWork, addressed the self-employment hype: “ ‘If you don’t build your dream, someone will hire you to help build theirs,’ right?
-I think it’s quotes like this that have created this generation of serial entrepreneurs and wannabe bosses, and who have been shamed into thinking there’s something wrong with working the status quo Monday to Friday, 9-5.”
+Elle Mejia, founder of PrettyGirlsWork and owner of Elle Does Real Estate, addressed the self-employment hype: “‘If you don’t build your dream, someone will hire you to help build theirs,’ right?
+I think it’s quotes like this that have created this generation of serial entrepreneurs and wannabe bosses, and who have been shamed into thinking there’s something wrong with working the status quo Monday to Friday, 9-to-5.”

 When it comes to finding success in your career, Mejia sums it up best: “Success is self-defined.
 If you’re working at a job that fulfills and satisfies you, then it doesn’t really matter that it doesn’t fall under someone else’s definition of success.
 There are a thousand different ways to be happy in this life—just pick yours.”